Hacker0x01/docs.hackerone.com/docs/hackers/payments.md

 The program is responsible for fulfillment and delivery of swag to you.

 ### Bonuses
-You can award bonuses to recognize hackers for positive actions beyond finding valid vulnerabilities.
-Bonuses enable hackers to have more ways to earn rewards on HackerOne and for security teams to offer more flexible incentives without increasing the market rate for bounties.
+Programs can award bonuses to recognize hackers for positive actions beyond finding valid vulnerabilities.
+Bonuses enable programs to offer more flexible incentives without increasing the market rate for bounties.